samsquire/ideas3/README.md

 # 2. Ultra monolith

-A web framework that everyone shares the codebase for.
+A web codebase that everyone shares the codebase for.
+Allows optimisations by people to benefit everyone simultaneously.

 # Notes